-The following products are available for sale at the Folktales secure online store
+The following products are available for sale.

 Immerse yourself in the spiritual realm of ancient Japan, where roamed demons, warriors, nuns and concubines.
 In this gripping tribute to Lafcadio Hearn (1850-1904), a Greek-Irish writer and folklorist whose understanding and appreciation of Old Japan surpassed those of many native Japanese people, Motoko offers a unique selection of six dark tales, inspired by Hearn and other sources of medieval fantasy.
 Marco Lienhard (shakuhachi), Mitch Chakour (synthesizer), and others superbly accompany her exquisite rendition.

 Courage, hope, and forgiveness intersect in these poignant and moving tales from Motoko’s childhood in Osaka, Japan.
 In the title story, Motoko discovers her grandfather’s shocking secret at his funeral.
 Half Girl is about her special friendship with her aunt, a breast cancer survivor.
 As a young woman in The Invisible Wall she is roped into meeting a young doctor for an arranged marriage!